LeDragoX/Win-Debloat-Tools/README.md

     <summary>Click to expand</summary>
 <p>How To (Advanced Users)</p>

-By using [SysInternal Suite](https://docs.microsoft.com/en-us/sysinternals/downloads/sysinternals-suite) `Procmon(64).exe`
+By using [SysInternal Suite](https://docs.microsoft.com/en-us/sysinternals/downloads/sysinternals-suite) `Procmon(64).exe` i could track the `SystemSettings.exe` by filtering per Process Name `(Ctrl + L)`.
+- But, not every time filtering the application you want will show the registry tweaks that were applied, so make sure other processes appear.
-i could track the `SystemSettings.exe` by filtering it per Process Name, then `Clearing the list (Ctrl + X)` (But make sure it is `Capturing the Events (Ctrl + E)`) and finally, applying an option of the Windows Configurations and searching the Registry Key inside `Procmon(64).exe`.
+- Then use `Clearing the list (Ctrl + X)` (But make sure it is `Capturing the Events (Ctrl + E)`) and finally, applying an option of the Windows Configurations and searching the Registry Key inside `Procmon(64).exe`.
+- Also make sure to disable the Events being captured `(Ctrl + E)` after applying a specific config.

 ![Grab the current tweak on registry with Procmon64.exe](./src/assets/grab-the-current-tweak-on-registry-with-procmon64.png)

 After finding the right register Key, you just need to Right-Click and select `Jump To...
-(Ctrl + J)` to get on its directory.
+(Ctrl + J)` to get on it's directory.

 ![Showing on regedit](./src/assets/showing-on-regedit.png)